alexanian/you-can-vote/README.md

 ### notes to self

-per usual, a nice `python -m http.server` will localhost this shindig.
+Per usual, a nice `python -m http.server` will localhost this shindig.

-compile sass using `sass styles/main.scss styles/main.css`
+Compile sass using `sass styles/main.scss styles/main.css`.
+You can use the `--watch` flag during development.